-EMV (Europay, MasterCard® and VISA®) refers to new "Chip and PIN" security technology featuring an embedded microchip that has been added to magnetic strip credit cards.
+EMV (Europay, MasterCard® and VISA® refers to new "Chip and PIN" security technology featuring an embedded microchip that has been added to the magnetic strip credit cards.
 The chip adds security to point-of-sale (POS) transactions.

-Effective November, 2016, Cardholders are now able to set their own four-digit personal identification numbers (PINs) when activating their EMV cards.
-PINs are commonly used internationally, but most U.S. retailers still require a signature ("dip and sign" vs. "dip and PIN").
+Cardholders are now able to set their own four-digit personal identification numbers (PINs) when activating their EMV cards.
+PINs are commonly used internationally, but most U.S. retailers still require a signature.